 Yams are often mistakenly called sweet potatoes and vice versa, but these are actually two different vegetables.
 A true yam is the tuber of a tropical vine that can grow over seven feet in length, and it's not even distantly related to the sweet potato.
 Yams are a popular vegetable in Latin American and Caribbean markets, but the genuine article can be difficult to find in U.S. stores.

 The yam's botanical name is dioscorea batatas.
 Depending on country and region, it may also be called a boniato, njam, nyami, djambi, yamswurzel, ñame or igname de chine.

 How to Identify a Real Yam

 Although you might find canned vegetables labeled as yams, these probably aren't true yams.
 Even the "yams" found in fresh produce sections of grocery stores are rarely real yams.
 They're soft sweet potatoes, which are different from firm sweet potatoes.
 U.S. grocers began selling these homegrown soft potatoes as yams hundreds of years ago in an effort to differentiate them from the firm sweet potatoes people had been buying for years.
 The FDA has never gotten involved in this case of mistaken identity to sort out the discrepancy.

 Real yams are imported.
-Your best chance of finding the real deal is at specialty and ethnic markets.
+Your best chance of finding the real deal is at specialty and international markets.
 Choose yams with unblemished, tight, unwrinkled skins and firm flesh.
 And yes, like just about everything else these days, you can buy real yams online.

 What Does a Yam Taste Like?